microsoft/intelligence-toolkit/app/workflows/match_entity_records/README.md

 ### Configuring the text embedding model

 The interface on the left shows an empty selection box for `Attribute 1`.
 Within this field, the selectable values all have a suffix indicating their source dataset (here, `D1` or `D2`).
 Select `address::D1` and `street_address::D2` as the values for `Attribute 1`, and optionally enter either label (or a new label) for this attribute in the `Label (optional)` field.
-If no label is provided, the first value will be used as the attribute label in the unified dataset.
+If no label is provided, the first value alphabetically will be used as the attribute label in the unified dataset.

 Repeat this process to match the following pairs of attributes: